TREE-G: Decision Trees Contesting Graph Neural Networks: Acknowledgments

 So far we have discussed \acronym in the context of vertex labeling tasks.
 We now shift to graph labeling tasks in which a graph is given and its label needs to be predicted.
 While the general structure of \acronym is preserved, some modifications are required.

-In vertex labeling tasks the dynamic feature uses the $i^{\mbox{th}}$ entry of the vector $\left(A^d\circ M_r\left(S_{u,\rho}\right)\right)\f_k$, depending on the input vertex $i$.
-In graph labeling tasks, only the adjacency matrix $A$ and the matrix of stacked feature vectors $X$ are given, without a vertex $i$.
-To get a real value to compare against the threshold, we aggregate the vector $\left(A^d\circ M_r\left(S_{u,\rho}\right)\right)\f_k$ to a single value, using a permutation-invariant function.
-Now, $\phi$ is parameterized by another parameter $AGG$, that indicates the aggregation function from among $sum, mean, min, max$.
-A dynamic feature in graph labeling tasks is computed as follows:
+In graph labeling tasks, only the adjacency matrix $A$ and the matrix of stacked feature vectors $X$ are given.
+Since there is no target vertex $i$, instead of taking some entry of the vector $\left(A^d\circ M_r\left(S_{u,\rho}\right)\right)\f_k$ to compare against a threshold, the split function aggregates all its entries to produce a scalar.
+This aggregation should be permutation-invariant to be stable under graph isomorphism.
+We use one of $sum, mean, min, max$ for this purpose.
+The selected aggregation function is specified as another parameter, $\agg$, to the split function $\phi$.
+Hence, the split function used in graph labeling tasks is defined as follows: